The Battle of Love's Return

 The Battle of Love's Return is a 1971 American comedy film written, directed, produced, and starring Lloyd Kaufman, the co-founder of Troma Entertainment, his first major film after his student production The Girl Who Returned.

 Plot

 Abacrombie is a down-on-his-luck loser.
-Upon being fired from his job, he sets out on a quest to find himself, encountering a variety of oddball characters who only make it harder for him.
-Sooner or later, he stumbles upon the girl of his dreams, and he determines to overcome his stupidity and win her heart.
+After being fired from his job, he sets out on a quest to find himself, encountering a variety of oddball characters who only make it harder for him.
+Sooner or later, he stumbles upon the girl of his dreams, and he is determined to overcome his stupidity and win her heart.

 Reception

-The film was favorably reviewed by Howard Thompson of the New York Times and Judith Crist of New York Magazine, who compared Kaufman to Woody Allen and Mel Brooks.
+The film was favorably reviewed by Howard Thompson of The New York Times and Judith Crist of New York Magazine, who compared Kaufman to Woody Allen and Mel Brooks.

 The worst review, however, came from Kaufman's father: when asked what his favorite part was, he responded "the part where Lloyd gets killed".